 (5) a.
-A dog is barking. [concrete specific individual] b.
-Everyone brought a dog each. [concrete non-specific individual]
+A dog is barking.

+b.
+Everyone brought a dog each.

 c.
-The dog is barking. [concrete definite individual] d.
-Jack barks at night. [concrete proper individual]
+The dog is barking.

+d.
+Jack barks at night.

+[concrete specific individual]

+[concrete definite individual]

+[concrete proper individual]

 I assume that these types have the same general logical form which can be modified variously to account for the minor differences.
 For example, (5a), will have the following logical form, leaving out events for now: $\exists x [dog(x) \land barks(x)]$.
-We can appeal to scope position to distinguish (5b) from (5a).
-For (5c), we can make use of the iota notation.
-For (5d), we might consider 'Jack' a referring expression (as in [barks(j)]) or a predicate bound by existential closure as in (5a-c).
-What seems to be common to each is binding by existential closure.
+To distinguish (5b) from (5a), all we have to do is appeal to scope position.
+To do the same for (5c), we can make use of the iota notation.
+For (5d), we might consider 'Jack' a referring expression (as in [barks(j)]) or a predicate that is bound by existential closure as it is the case in (5a-c).
+What will seem to be common to different types of concrete individuals is that they are bound by existential closure.
+There are a number of ways that we can account for the logical difference between these subtypes of concrete individuals.
+In most cases, I give them the standard neo-Davidsonian treatment.

 Next, I consider the kind individual.
 According to the general assumptions of Carlson (1977), kind individuals are abstract individuals that may have actual instantiations.
 Since they are not concrete, they lack the kind of regular existential closure used for concrete individuals.
 There are broadly two ways in which we can implement the logical form of kind individuals.
 We can treat them as proper names with direct kind predication as in (6b); we can also assume that they involve variables with existential closure which are type-shifted into the kind individual.
 The latter way can be implemented in the various ways shown below (6c-e).
+I continue to leave events aside till the next section.

 - (6) a.
-Dinosaurs are extinct. b. extinct (dinosaurs) - c. $\exists x [dinosaur_k (x) \land extinct (x)] (after Krifka et al 1995)$ - d. $\exists x [\uparrow dinosaur (x) \land extinct (x)] (after Link 1995:382)$ - e. $\exists x [\cup^{\cap} dinosaur (x) \land extinct (x)]$ (after Chierchia 1998)
+Dinosaurs are extinct - b. extinct (dinosaurs) - b. $\exists x [dinosaur_k(x) \land extinct(x)] (after Krifka et al 1995)$ - c. $\exists x \ [\uparrow dinosaur (x) \land extinct (x)] (after Link 1995:382)$ - d. $\exists x [\cup^{\cap} \text{dinosaur}(x) \land \text{extinct}(x)] \text{ (after Chierchia 1998)}$

-Another way to implement (6) is to assume that there is a Gen operator, which binds a typeshifted variable that refers to the kind.
+Another way to implement (6) is to assume that there is a Gen operator, which binds a type-shifted variable that refers to the kind.
 I assume here that kind individual, as well as concrete individual, does not need the Gen operator and that it is only the generic individual that the Gen operator binds.
 This assumption is based on the following argument.
 I assume here that an inherent part of the concrete individual and the kind individual is that they are existentially identified in terms of ontology.
 For example, when we say a dog is outside, we can paraphrase this as 'there is something in the world namely a dog that is outside'; likewise, when we say dogs are widespread, we can paraphrase this as 'there is some kind in the world namely the kind dog that is widespread'; it will be awkward, however, to paraphrase a statement like dogs bark as 'there are some individuals in the world namely some dogs that bark'.
 Generic individuals are not existentially closed at least not in the sense that concrete and kind individuals are.